isitsamgallon/Ashen-Campaign/content/PCs/Chenris Tallfellow.md

 ---

 **Incident at the Council**
-Subject was involved in a covert operation with companions [[Kal Korrigan]] and [[Aidan Knight]].
+Subject was involved in a covert operation with companions [[Korrigan]] and [[Aidan Knight]].
 Successfully infiltrated council offices to gather intelligence.
 During the mission, subject located classified documents on territorial sales and troop movements, but inadvertently triggered an alarm system connected to [[the Dawn Empire]].
 This led to an escalation of hostilities between the Empire and external parties.

 **Confrontation with [[Xekai]]**
 During a critical encounter with [[Xekai]], a potentially dangerous member of the mysterious group known as [[The Auditors]], subject identified the use of forbidden magic and uncovered the truth behind the murder of [[Caden SteelBreaker †]].
 Despite the high-stakes scenario, [[Xekai]] escaped through a portal, leaving the subject’s group with partial intelligence.
 Subject showed notable strategic restraint, but the situation highlights a lapse in anticipating magical tracking mechanisms.